 How long does it take?

 3D scanning is usually pretty quick.
-A human subject can be captured, full body, in reasonable resolution in about 2 minutes.
-But life is often imperfect and additional scans are needed.
+A human subject may be captured, full body, in a good resolution in about 2 minutes.
+But life can be imperfect and additional scans are often needed.
 Likewise with capturing objects, such as, say; a pair of shoes: some shiny parts, some internal.
-These kinds of scans end up being little more than a reference for a purely 'in computer' built model.
+These kinds of scans end up being little more than a reference for a purely 'in computer' model.
 The scan data is however invaluable for recreating accurate dimensions and describing difficult features such as irregular three-dimensional curved surfaces.

 3D printing... is... quite... slow.
 Actually.
 Thin layers of material added one at a time in thicknesses a tenth of a millimetre has some mechanical limitations.
-It is certain, as technology advances, so will efficiency but for now the process is what it is; a multi-part life-sized bust can take upwards of 4 days to print (> 96 hours!)
+It is certain, as technology advances, so will efficiency but for now the process is what it is; a multi-part life-sized bust can take upwards of 4 days to print.
 This is however machine time with very little human interaction required.

 How much does it cost?

-Prices are derived from material cost, overheads (rent etc.), machine time and skilled human time.
-It is somewhat tricky to determine an absolutely accurate price without knowing the materials, size, complexity, and the amount of time required to meet expectation.
+Prices are derived from material cost, overheads, machine time and skilled human time.
+On bespoke projects it is somewhat tricky to determine an absolutely accurate price without knowing the materials, size, complexity, and the amount of time required to meet expectation.
 But a short discussion is usually enough to establish what is needed.